 Just over a year ago, in January 2017, the International Trade Secretary declared 2017 as the ‘Year of Exporting’ and encouraged British businesses to seek new markets abroad?
 It's worth noting that the export trade, notably to Europe, contributes a staggering £511 billion to the UK’s GDP.

 A year on, many British SMEs still struggle to find clients abroad and are often unsure as to whether they should trade in Europe given the uncertainty about the future trading relationship with our closest neighbour, after Brexit.

 In times of uncertainty, the common prevailing wisdom is to wait and see.
 However those who proactively seek new opportunities while everyone else stands still are more likely to achieve substantial growth.

 So why specifically explore the French market, and why now?

-We all know that France is the closest and easiest market to access geographically, but we often forget it's also Europe's 2nd largest economy and the 6th in the world.
+We all know that France is the closest and easiest market to access geographically, but we often forget it's also Europe's 2nd largest economy and the 6th largest in the world.

 Overall it is a similar market to the UK with regards to its regulations, and the French economy has proven to be historically resilient and stable.
 It is less prone to boom and bust cycles and was less affected by the recent recessions than other countries.
-Because of the market profile similarities between France and the UK, business in demand in the UK is in good standing to find its market in France.
+Because of the market profile similarities between France and the UK, business in demand in the UK is in good standing to find a market in France.